Learn to play fiddle in Edinburgh

 “You created a really good atmosphere – very positive.
 We both left with a buzz!”
 JMcK

-Ros Gasson has been teaching String Circle fiddle classes since 2009.
+Ros Gasson has been teaching String Circle fiddle classes and workshops since 2009.

 “I really enjoyed the classes, the atmosphere and the friendship.